jamierumbelow/codeigniter-base-model/README.md

     => $this->book_model->only_deleted()->get_by('user_id', 1);
     -> SELECT * FROM books WHERE user_id = 1 AND deleted = 1

-If you'd like to undelete a previously delete entry, you can use the `undelete()` function:
+If you'd like to undelete a previously delete entry, you can use the `undelete()` method:

     => $this->book_model->undelete(1);